2332fun/Socially-NoSQL/README.md

 ## Installation

-No installation required.
+MongoDB and Insomnia required to see usage of this API.
 Follow the link listed under Usage below or in the Description above.

 ## Usage